mazlum64zx/homelab-documentation/README.md

 ## Notes / Problems

-   * first problem. no respond from ping google.com or ping 8.8.8.8
+   * first problem. no respond from ping google.com or ping 8.8.8.8 -> no wifi driver detected (check via ip link)
    *